-- Functional Academics concentrates specifically on providing young people with the necessary fundamental skills that they can apply to meaningful settings.
-The focus is on learning functional skills that can be generalised and applied outside of the classroom. - Communication is about supporting young people to learn to communicate by an appropriate means including expressive and receptive language - both verbal and non-verbal - and identifying and developing communication tools best suited to the individual.
-An emphasis is placed on the learning of social skills and how different 'rules' apply in everyday situations. - Daily Living Skills is a major focus within the Waking Day learning programme.
-These include learning to acquire appropriate toileting skills; developing personal care routines and appropriate mealtime behaviour; building the understanding and ability to shop for, prepare and serve food with increasing levels of independence; undertaking household chores such as using washing machines and dishwashers, sorting laundry and tidying bedrooms; learning to share; to take responsibility for personal belongings; and developing a sense of family and community. - Vocational Learning focuses on preparing young people for the world of work.
+Functional Academics concentrates specifically on providing young people with the necessary fundamental skills that they can apply to meaningful settings.
+The focus is on learning functional skills that can be generalised and applied outside of the classroom.

+- Communication is about supporting young people to learn to communicate by an appropriate means including expressive and receptive language both verbal and non-verbal and identifying and developing communication tools best suited to the individual.
+An emphasis is placed on the learning of social skills and how different 'rules' apply in everyday situations. - Daily Living Skills is a major focus within the Extended Day learning programme.
+These include learning to acquire appropriate toileting skills; developing personal care routines and appropriate mealtime behaviour; building the understanding and ability to shop for, prepare and serve food with increasing levels of independence; undertaking household chores such as using washing machines and dishwashers, sorting laundry and tidying bedrooms; learning to share; taking responsibility for personal belongings; and developing a sense of family and community. - Vocational Learning focuses on preparing young people for the world of work and teaching them readiness to work skills such as wearing PPE, turning up to work on time, and interacting with peers in a professional way.
 Young people focus on learning vocational skills in different areas such as housekeeping or land-based, depending on their individual skills and interests.
 The focus here is on learning the skills and then being able to apply them into work experiences and placements, both on and off site. - Healthiness focuses on young people learning skills to keep them healthy including sleeping; eating and drinking; health and hygiene; first aid; and exercise. - Positive Behaviour Support focuses on giving young people the skills they need to self-manage their behaviour, considering their sensory needs, mental wellbeing and support with relationships. - Keeping Me Safe is about learning the skills needed to stay safe in all aspects of life, from crossing roads to developing an awareness of what privacy means.
 Many of our individualised relationship education programmes are taught under this area.
 A strong emphasis is placed on safe use of technology.